Abelian envelopes of exact categories and highest weight categories: Introduction

 A highest weight category $(\aA, \Lambda)$ admits \emph{Ringel dual} $\mathbf{RD}(\aA)$ \cite{Rin}, originally defined as the category of modules over the endomorphism algebra of the characteristic tilting object $T \in \aA$.
 In Section \ref{ssec_ring_dual_for_hw} we prove (see Theorem \ref{thm_Ringel_dual_for_hwc})

 Since $\aA \simeq \aA_r(\fF(\Delta_\Lambda))$, Ringel duality is the transfer from the right to the left abelian envelope of a thin category.

 We show that a thin category $\eE$ is the intersection of its left and right envelopes in $\dD^b(\eE)$, see Theorem \ref{thm_E_is_the_int_of_hearts}.
-We define the \emph{Ringel dual} $\mathbf{RD}(\eE)$ of a thin exact category $\eE$,
+We define the \emph{Ringel dual} $\mathbf{RDT}(\eE)$ of a thin exact category $\eE$,

-The category $\bf{RD}(\eE)$ is again thin exact and $\bf{RD}(\bf{RD}(\eE))$ is canonically equivalent to $\eE$, see Proposition \ref{prop_RIn_dual_is_thin}.
+The category $\bf{RDT}(\eE)$ is again thin exact and $\bf{RDT}(\bf{RDT}(\eE))$ is canonically equivalent to $\eE$, see Proposition \ref{prop_RIn_dual_is_thin}.
 Given a highest weight category $(\aA, \Lambda)$, the thin exact categories $\fF(\Delta_\Lambda)$ and $\fF(\nabla_\Lambda)$ are Ringel dual to each other.

-In Appendix \ref{sec_abelian_cat} we show that the data of an abelian recollement is equivalent to a bi-localising subcategory (Proposition \ref{prop_charact_of_abel_recol}).
+In Appendix \ref{sec_abelian_cat} we show that the data of an abelian recollement is equivalent to a bi-localising subcategory (see Proposition \ref{prop_charact_of_abel_recol}).
 We establish a one-to-one correspondence between Serre subcategories in a finite length abelian category and subsets of the set of simple objects in it (this should be well-known to experts), see Lemma \ref{lem_biloc_in_fin_len}.
 For Deligne finite categories (i.e. finite length categories which admit projective generators), we prove that bi-localising subcategories are exactly Serre subcategories, see Proposition \ref{prop_biloc_in_Df_n}.

+\textbf{Notation} For a field $k$ we denote by $k\textrm{-vect}$ the category of finite dimensional $k$-vector spaces.
+To simplify notation we denote by $\otimes$ the tensor product over the ground field $k$.

 \textbf{Acknowledgements} It should be clear from the exposition how much this paper is spiritually indebted to Claus Michael Ringel.
 It is our pleasure to dedicate it to this wonderful mathematician whose ideas continue to inspire generations of researchers.
-We are grateful to A. Beligiannis and D. Orlov for useful discussions.
+We are grateful to A. Beligiannis, A. Efimov and D. Orlov for useful discussions.
 The first named author would like to thank Kavli IPMU and Higher School of Economics for their hospitality.
-The first named author was partially supported by Polish National Science Centre grant No. 2018/31/D/ST1/03375.
-The reported study was partially funded by RFBR, project numbers 18-01-00908 and 21-51-15005.
-This work was partially supported by JSPS KAKENHI Grant Number JP20H01794.
-The second named author was partially supported by Laboratory of Mirror Symmetry NRU HSE, RF Government grant, ag.
-No. 14.641.31.0001.
+The first named author was partially supported by Polish National Science Centre grants No. 2018/31/D/ST1/03375 and 2021/41/B/ST1/03741.
+The work of A. I. Bondal was performed at the Steklov International Mathematical Center and supported by the Ministry of Science and Higher Education of the Russian Federation (agreement no. 075-15-2022-265).
 This research was partially supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
+This work was supported by JSPS KAKENHI Grant Number JP20H01794.